 Students are entitled to appeal any sanction which results in suspension or dismissal.
-The appeal must be in writing and filed within five calendar days of the date of the written notice.
-If the student files a timely appeal, the Campus President (or designee) shall convene a Student Conduct Committee to conduct the hearing.
-The Committee shall generally include the Campus President, the Academic Dean, a Program or Department Chair, the Student Services Coordinator, or a faculty member.
+The appeal must be in writing and filed within five (5) calendar days of the date of the written notice.
+If the student files a timely appeal, the Campus Director (or designee) shall convene a Student Conduct Committee to conduct the hearing.
+The Committee shall generally include the Campus Director the Academic Dean/Director of Education, a Program or Department Chair, the Student Services Coordinator, or a faculty member.
 The members of the Committee shall select a Chair.
-If the alleged violation involves allegations of sexual misconduct committed against faculty or staff, the Committee must include a representative from the Campus Support Center or Division Human Resources.
+If the alleged violation involves allegations of sexual misconduct committed against faculty or staff, the Committee must include a representative from Corporate or Division Human Resources.

-The Committee Chair shall schedule a timely hearing date and provide written notice to the student.
-The notice must be mailed or otherwise delivered to the student at least two calendar days prior to the scheduled hearing date and include notice that the student may:
+The Committee Chair shall timely schedule a hearing date, and provide written notice to the student.
+The notice must be mailed or otherwise delivered to the student at least two (2) calendar days prior to the scheduled hearing date, and include notice that the student may:

-- Appear in person, but is not required to appear - Submit a written statement - Respond to evidence and question the statements of others - Invite relevant witnesses to testify on his/her behalf - Submit written statements signed by relevant witnesses
+- Appear in person, but is not required to appear - Submit a written statement

+- Respond to evidence and question the statements of others - Invite relevant witnesses to testify on his/her behalf - Submit written statements signed by relevant witnesses